 a, e) Wastewater Systems PS UTIL-1: The ODS shall submit detailed site improvement plans to the City that show all on-site and off-site utilities necessary to provide wastewater and water services to the project site.
-The plans shall be accompanied by engineering calculations showing that adequate capacity is available in existing and proposed lines to accommodate project demands.
+The plans shall be accompanied by engineering calculations showing that adequate capacity is available in existing and proposed lines to accommodate manufact damaged The class of the ll be accompanied by that adequate capacity l lines to accommodate project demands.
 The plans shall be approved by the Director of Municipal Services and the City Engineer prior to final site plan approval.

-LS UTIL-2: The ODS shall dedicate permanent public utility easements and construct all on-site and off-site wastewater and water facilities as designed and shown on the approved improvement plans.
-Any reimbursement costs for oversizing shall be determined in accordance with the Stockton Municipal Code. b, d) Water Systems and Supply PS Mitigation Measures UTIL-1 and UTIL-2.
-LS c) Stormwater Systems PS UTIL-3: The ODS shall conduct a watershed analysis and, if required, shall expand or participate in expansion of existing storm water collection services.
-Expansion plans LS
+UTIL-2: The ODS shall dedicate permanent public utility easements and construct all on-site and off-site wastewater and water facilities as designed and shown on the approved improvement plans.
+Any reimbursement costs for oversizing shall be determined in accordance with the Stockton Municipal Code.

+b, d) Water Systems and Supply PS Mitigation Measures UTIL-1 and UTILc) Stormwater Systems PS UTIL-3: The ODS shall conduct a wat existing storm water collection services.
+Expansion plans shall be reviewed and approved by the City of Stockton